smartell/CatchMSY/ReadMe.md

 ## Vignettes
 You can build all vignettes from the console with devtools::build() to create a package bundle with the vignettes included.
 RStudio’s “Build & reload” does not build vignettes to save time.
 Similarly, devtools::install_github() (and friends) will not build vignettes by default because they’re time consuming and may require additional packages.
 You can force building with devtools::install_github(build_vignettes = TRUE).
 This will also install all suggested packages.

+You can also build the vignettes using "devtools::build_vignettes()" in R.
 ---
 ## Workflow for building the catchMSY package